-This monitor has decent horizontal viewing angles.
+The LG UltraFine 4k has decent horizontal viewing angles.
 Black levels remain constant, even at wide angles, but the brightness fades gradually off-of-center, and colors shift and gradually lose accuracy.
 The angles are wide enough though that most people shouldn't have any issues.

 The vertical viewing angles are great, and there shouldn't be any issues sharing your screen with someone standing beside you.
 Colors shift a bit quicker than on the horizontal axis, but otherwise, there are no serious issues.